ThomasMertes/seed7/src/read_me.txt

   which contain information over available features and the way they are available.
 Other #defines can be found in config.h.

-  ANSI_C: Defined when the ansi C prototypes are used.
-If
-          it is not defined K&R C function headers are used.
-          It seems to be antiquated to still support K&R C, but I really saw Unix systems where the K&R C compiler was available for free and the ansi C compiler was a chargeable option (and in most situations you don't have the possibility to force your boss to buy a C compiler just to compile some open source program).

   USE_WMAIN: Defined when the main function is named wmain.
              This is a way to support Unicode command line arguments under Windows.
 An alternate way to